 Memory impairment caused by ketamine is associated with the antagonism of glutamatergic neurotransmission and an increase in oxidative stress in the brain.
 Following ketamine injection, levels of acetylcholine—a neurotransmitter that plays a crucial role in memory—are known to be reduced [18].
 Additionally, an increase in acetylcholinesterase activity in the brain, particularly in the hippocampus, further supports the relationship between ketamine and memory deficits [17, 22].
-ELENL also reduced the duration of immobility in the forced swim test, indicating its effectiveness against the negativlyde symptoms of schizophrenia.
+ELENL also reduced the duration of immobility in the forced swim test, indicating its effectiveness against the negative symptoms of schizophrenia.
 Negative symptoms are a key feature of the disorder [3] and often present during the initial phase of the illness, persisting throughout its progression, even during remission periods.
 Increased immobility in the forced swim test—representing behavioural despair—has been previously established as a model for the negative symptoms of schizophrenia [18, 12].
 The administration of ELENL resulted in decreased immobility periods in mice during this test, comparable to the effects of risperidone.
-Risperidone and other antipsychotic medications known for ameliorating negative symptoms typically act as antagonists of 5HT-2 receptors.
+Risperidone and other antipsychotic medications known for ameliorating negative symptoms typically act as antagonists of 5HT-2 receptors [References].
 Therefore, this finding suggests that ELENL may possess atypical antipsychotic-like effects that warrant further investigation.
 The catalepsy test indicated that ELENL did not cause catalepsy in mice at the maximum dose, similar to risperidone.
 Catalepsy induced by typical antipsychotic agents, such as haloperidol, is attributed to the blockade of dopaminergic neurotransmission [32].
 Consequently, the catalepsy test serves as a model for evaluating the propensity of antipsychotics to induce extrapyramidal side effects, which is typically performed in rodents to differentiate between typical and atypical antipsychotic agents.

 Conclusion

-The study revealed that ELENL possesses an atypical antipsychotic-like profile with modest efficacy against positive, negative, and cognitive symptoms of schizophrenia, without causing extrapyramidal adverse effects.
+The study revealed that ELENL possesses an atypical antipsychotic-like profile with modest efficacy against positive, negative, and cognitive symptoms of schizophrenia without causing extrapyramidal adverse effects.
 These findings suggest that ELENL is safe and may be beneficial in the treatment of psychotic-like symptoms.

 COMPETING INTERESTS DISCLAIMER: